volkanakkus/nuxt-lottie/README.md

 - setSubFrame(subFrame)
   - You can call this method to set the subframe value.
 - updateDocumentData(documentData, index)
   - This method updates text on text layers.
-Refer to the [official docs](https://github.com/airbnb/lottie-web/wiki/TextLayer.updateDocumentData) for how to use this method.
 -

 ## Development